dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 ## Get secret outputs from Bicep references

 It's important to [avoid outputs for secrets](/azure/azure-resource-manager/bicep/scenarios-secrets#avoid-outputs-for-secrets) when working with Bicep.
 If an output is considered a _secret_, meaning it shouldn't be exposed in logs or other places, you can treat it as such.
-This can be achieved by storing the secret in Azure Key Vault and referencing it in the Bicep template.
+This can be achieved by storing the secret in Azure Key Vault and referencing it in the Bicep template. .NET Aspire's Azure integration provides a pattern for securely storing outputs from the Bicep template by allows resources to use the `keyVaultName` parameter to store secrets in Azure Key Vault.

 Consider the following Bicep template as an example the helps to demonstrate this concept of securing secret outputs: